-CWC 3's instructional methodologies, curricula, and courses have been aligned to the CCSS, NGSS and the remaining State Content and Performance Standards.
-Our faculty receive training and guidance in continually refining curriculum and teaching practices aligned to the CCSS and other state content and performance standards.
-Through ongoing professional development, collaboration, and support, our teachers develop a broad toolbox of strategies, and become experts at aligning those strategies to the standards and assessments for units, lessons and projects.
+CWC 4's instructional methodologies, curricula, and courses have been aligned to the State Standards.
+Our faculty will receive training and guidance in continually refining curriculum and teaching practices aligned to the CCSS and other state content and performance standards.
+Through ongoing professional development, collaboration, and support, our teachers will develop a broad toolbox of strategies, and become experts at aligning those strategies to the standards and assessments for units, lessons and projects.

-In addition, every grade level collaborates in order to map out the explicit integration of the standards referenced above in our constructivist-driven curriculum.
-School leaders provide feedback to teacher-created maps for adequate depth, breadth, and rigor.
-In addition, instructional leaders review formative and summative assessments for depth and complexity as well as incorporation of a variety of learning modalities.
-The scope and sequence of academic standards at CWC 3 may be modified as necessary and/or appropriate.
+In addition, every grade level will collaborate in order to map out the explicit integration of the standards referenced above in our constructivist-driven curriculum.
+School leaders will provide feedback to teacher-created maps for adequate depth, breadth, and rigor.
+In addition, instructional leaders will review formative and summative assessments for depth and complexity as well as incorporation of a variety of learning modalities.
+The scope and sequence of academic standards and supporting curricula at CWC 4 may be modified as necessary and/or appropriate.

-Through a project-based structure as described above, students receive both individualized support and instructional strategies as they work to master the interrelated skills and knowledge in the content and performance standards.
-This approach leads to student mastery of higher level thinking skills.
-Students deeply understand what they learn, and interdisciplinary reading, writing, spoken language and arts foster this mastery.
-Within this context, EL students have many scaffolded opportunities to use English purposefully and interact with content and ideas in meaningful ways - all driven by the SDAIE and SIOP instructional frameworks for English Learners.
-Students who perform below grade level receive instructional supports for learning that engages students in presenting information in multiple ways and allows for diverse avenues of action and expression.
-Teachers provide this extra support and scaffolding through in-class strategies, team collaboration, as well as after school support programs, including online adaptive programs designed to remediate basic skills.
+Through a project-based structure as described above, students will receive both individualized support and instructional strategies as they work to master the interrelated skills and knowledge in the content and performance standards.
+This approach will lead to student mastery of higher level thinking skills.
+Students will deeply understand what they learn, and interdisciplinary reading, writing, spoken language and arts will foster this mastery.
+Within this context, EL students will have many scaffolded opportunities to use English purposefully and interact with content and ideas in meaningful ways - all driven by the SDAIE and SIOP instructional frameworks for ELs.
+Students who perform below grade level will receive instructional supports for learning that will engage students in presenting information in multiple ways and allow for diverse avenues of action and expression.
+Teachers will provide this extra support and scaffolding through in-class strategies, team collaboration, as well as after school support programs, including the potential use of online adaptive programs designed to remediate basic skills.

-CWC 3 approaches curriculum design with the following criteria:
+CWC 4 will approach curriculum design with the following criteria:

-- Align curriculum to the Common Core State Standards and other State Content and Performance Standards; - Ensure rigorous instruction, while leveraging the use of technology as a tool; - Provide many opportunities for students to participate in presentations of their learning in both individual and group settings; - Provide learning opportunities to deepen connections to the academic content and performance standards, including CCSS through regular instruction in the arts, elective opportunities and clubs; and - Integrate connections to social-emotional supports.
+- Align curriculum to the State Standards; - Ensure rigorous instruction, while leveraging the use of technology as a tool; - Provide many opportunities for students to participate in presentations of their learning in both individual and group settings; - Provide learning opportunities to deepen connections to the academic content and performance standards, including CCSS through regular instruction in the arts, elective opportunities and clubs; and - Integrate connections to social-emotional supports.